This post may contain affiliate links.

 Riding the JetKids BedBox

 This was absolutely my children’s favorite part of this product!
 They couldn’t wait to start riding as soon as we reached the airport.
 I was really impressed with how well the BedBox maneuvered through the airport.
 It had no problems turning on a dime, going over bumps, or riding on an uneven floor.

 HJ (at the time only a couple days shy of 4-years-old) had no problem propelling herself through the airport.
 She wasn’t quite able to keep up with Chris and I if we walked at a normal pace, but she was close.
 K (at 2.5) was able to propel himself, but he was slow and preferred to be pulled.
 I was worried he might flip over backward if I pulled too fast, but he had a pretty good seat and had no trouble at all.

 Here is K being pulled through the airport.
 The video isn’t the best because I was filming with the same hand I was pulling with.

 HJ was determined to ride her BedBox the entire time we were in the airport, which included on the moving sidewalks.
 We let her so long as there weren’t too many people around.

 This was by far the most important part of the BedBox for us!
 It was also the part I was least confident would work as advertised.

-When we first boarded the plane we realized that due to the seat configuration, there were only 3 under-seat areas in front of the 4 person row.
+When we first boarded the plane to Hawaii we realized that due to the seat configuration, there were only 3 under-seat areas in front of the 4 person row.
 Since we occupied the entire row this wasn’t a problem, but it might come up if you are supposed to share this space.
 The BedBox fit comfortably but didn’t leave space for anything else in that compartment.